Dog Behaviour Services, How we can Help

-Dog Behaviour Help is available in the Scottish Highlands via 1-1 help, workshops, classes and over the phone.
+Dog Behaviour Help is available in the Scottish Highlands via 1-1 help, workshops, classes and via video or phone call.

 * puppy and dog aggression, snapping or nipping * stopping your dog barking * stopping your dog chasing traffic * separation issues, toileting issues, being destructive * light chasing * fireworks fear, and other phobias * jumping and recall problems *